-In addition to these three general-interest chapters, the sixth edition of The Employment Law Review includes 48 country-specific chapters.
+In addition to these four general interest chapters, this seventh edition of The Employment Law Review includes 46 country-specific chapters that detail the legal environment and developments of certain international jurisdictions.
 This edition has once again been the product of excellent collaboration.
-I wish to thank our publisher, particularly Gideon Roberton, Katherine Jablonowska, Adam Myers, Eve Ryle-Hodges and Shani Bans, for their hard work and continued support.
-I also wish to thank all of our contributors, as well as my associates, Jon Dueltgen and Courtney Bowman, for their efforts to bring this edition to fruition.
+I wish to thank our publisher, in particular Gideon Roberton and Sophie Arkell, for their hard work and continued support.
+I also wish to thank all of our contributors and my associates, Michelle Gyves and Ryan Hutzler, for their efforts to bring this edition to fruition.